 The target population should include some direct outreach to pregnant women, influencers of pregnant women, and/or those potentially affected by congenital CMV and their providers.

 Our 2019 grant cycle is now CLOSED.
 Applications are under review.

 Mini-grant Period: August 15, 2019 to August 15, 2020

 Mini-grant Extension: This grant has no annual renewal; grantees must reapply yearly.

 Issuing Agency: National CMV Foundation, PO Box 18322 Tampa, Florida 33679

-The 2018 application period is now closed.
-Meet our grantees and learn more about their specific projects!
+Meet our 2018 grantees and learn more about their specific projects!